versia-pub/protocol/README.md

 ### 1.9.5.
 User Inbox

 Once the requesting server has discovered the endpoints of the server, it can send a `POST` request to the `inbox` endpoint to send an object to the user.
+This is similar to how objects are sent in ActivityPub.

 Typically, the inbox can be located on the same URL as the user's actor, but this is not required.
 The server **MUST** specify the inbox URL in the actor object.